nigelhorne/App-Test-Generator/README.md

 3\.
 Validate the output matches the transform's output schema 4\.
 If output has a specific 'value', check exact match 5\.
 If output has constraints (min/max), validate within bounds

+## EDGE CASE GENERATION

+In addition to purely random fuzz cases, the harness generates deterministic edge cases for parameters that declare `min`, `max` or `len` in their schema definitions.

+For each constraint, three edge cases are added:

+- Just inside the allowable range

+    This case should succeed, since it lies strictly within the bounds.

+- Exactly on the boundary

+    This case should succeed, since it meets the constraint exactly.

+- Just outside the boundary

+    This case is annotated with `_STATUS = 'DIES'` in the corpus and should cause the harness to fail validation or croak.

+Supported constraint types:

+- `number`, `integer`

+    Uses numeric values one below, equal to, and one above the boundary.

+- `string`

+    Uses strings of lengths one below, equal to, and one above the boundary.

+- `arrayref`

+    Uses references to arrays of with the number of elements one below, equal to, and one above the boundary.

+- `hashref`

+    Uses hashes with key counts one below, equal to, and one above the boundary (`min` = minimum number of keys, `max` = maximum number of keys).

+- `memberof` - arrayref of allowed values for a parameter

+    This example is for a routine called `input()` that takes two arguments: `status` and `level`.
+    `status` is a string that must have the value `ok`, `error` or `pending`.
+    The `level` argument is an integer that must be one of `1`, `5` or `111`.

+        ---
+        input:
+          status:
+            type: string
+            memberof:
+              - ok
+              - error
+              - pending
+          level:
+            type: integer
+            memberof:
+              - 1
+              - 5
+              - 111

+    The generator will automatically create test cases for each allowed value (inside the member list), and at least one value outside the list (which should die or `croak`, `_STATUS = 'DIES'`).
+    This works for strings, integers, and numbers.

+- `boolean` - automatic boundary tests for boolean fields

+        input:
+          flag:
+            type: boolean

+    The generator will automatically create test cases for 0 and 1; true and false; off and on, and values that should trigger `_STATUS = 'DIES'`.

+These edge cases are inserted automatically, in addition to the random fuzzing inputs, so each run will reliably probe boundary conditions without relying solely on randomness.

 # EXAMPLES